Skip to main content Skip to secondary navigation

 Swartz Lab: We turn the cell inside out to make novel targeted delivery vehicles, vaccines, and energy related technologies.

-Wang Laboratory: We integrate functional genomic analysis, novel microscopy, and physical models to study whole-body regeneration, the ability to regenerate all body parts.
+Wang Lab: We integrate functional genomic analysis, novel microscopy, and physical models to study whole-body regeneration, the ability to regenerate all body parts.